onlyhavecans/squirrels.wtf/content/posts/just-enough-nix-for-nixos/index.md

 Beyond that, what is going on there?

-It’s overriding the attributes from two previous (read: already existing in nixpkgs) packages to make our own derivation with our own hardcoded version, src, and go vendorHash!
-For the most basic Go package pin that’s all you need to do.
+It's overriding the attributes from two previous (read: already existing in nixpkgs) packages to make our own derivation with our own hardcoded version, src, and go vendorHash!
+For the most basic Go package pin that's all you need to do.
 You can use this to force a newer version than nixpkgs is installing, or to an extent, stay pinned back.
 This is more of a temp hack than a long-term solution since somebody changing how the package is built, like one of the required libraries, would probably break our minimal overlay.

-## Part 7: Let’s talk about Gatcha
+## Part 7: Let's talk about Gatcha

-Not Gatcha games, these are gatcha’s that will trip you up.
-Because it’s a mistake I eventually made.
+Not Gatcha games, these are gatcha's that will trip you up.
+Because it's a mistake I eventually made.

 ### Start simple